NaeemK1188/c1224-code-solutions/dom-querying/dom-query-quiz-notes.md

 - What is the word "object" referring to in the phrase Document Object Model?

-  each element in the webpage is an object
+  each element in the webpage is an object how each element is recreated as an element or as a model or recreation of html element document is a whole model we can create

 - What is a DOM Tree?